 For the year ended November 30, 2010, the Company had unrealized appreciation of \$30,564,590 (before deferred taxes) and realized losses of \$11,118,519 (before deferred taxes).
 The unrealized appreciation was driven by primarily by an increase in the fair value of its private holdings, most notably Internal Resource Partners which increased approximately \$18 million during the year.
-Quest Midstream Partners completed its transformation into a publicly traded C-corp.
-PostRock Energy Corp.
-(NASDAQ: PSTR) in March 2010.
+Quest Midstream Partners completed its transformation into a publicly traded C-corp, PostRock Energy Corp.
+(INASDAQ: PSTR) in March 2010.
 PSTR was a new corporation formed for the purpose of wholly owning all three Quest entities.
 Upon closing of the merger, the Company received nearly half a million freely tradable common units of PSTR in exchange for its common units of Quest Midstream.
 Subsequently, the stock price declined significantly and the Company sold its units in an orderly liquidation, resulting in the recognition of realized losses.

-(4) The character of distributions made during the year may differ from the ultimate characterization for federal income tax purposes.
+(5) The character of distributions made during the year may differ from the ultimate characterization for federal income tax purposes.
 For the year ended November 30, 2011, the Company's distributions for tax purposes were comprised of 100 percent investment income and the source of the distributions for book purposes was 100 percent return of capital.
 For the year ended November 30, 2010, the Company's distributions, for book and tax purposes, were comprised of 100 percent return of capital.
 For the year ended November 30, 2009, the Company's distributions, for book and tax purposes, were comprised of 100 percent return of capital.
 For the year ended November 30, 2009, the Company's distributions, for book and tax purposes, were comprised of 100 percent return of capital.
-For the year ended November 30, 2008, the Company's distributions, for book and tax purposes were comprised of 100 percent return of capital.
-For the year ended November 30, 2008, the Company's distributions, for book and tax purposes were comprised of 100 percent return of capital.
-For the year ended November 30, 2008, the Company's distributions, for book purposes, were comprised of 100 percent return of capital.
-For the year ended November 30, 2007, the Company's distributions, for book and tax purposes, were comprised of 100 percent return of capital.
-For the year ended November 30, 2007, the Company's distributions, for book and tax purposes, were comprised of 100 percent return of capital.
-For the year ended November 30, 2007, the Company's distributions, for book and tax purposes, were comprised of 100 percent return of capital.
+For the year ended November 30, 2009, the Company's distributions, for book and tax purposes, were comprised of 100 percent return of capital.
+For the year ended November 30, 2007, the Company's distributions, for book and tax purposes were comprised of 3.2 percent investment income and 96.8 percent return of capital.
 For the year ended November 30, 2007, the Company's distributions, for book and tax purposes, were comprised of 100 percent return of capital.